Skip to content

 Args:

-image_height (int, optional): Height of the figure.
+image_height (int, optional): Height of each individual figure in inches.

-image_width (int, optional): Width of the figure.
+image_width (int, optional): Width of each individual figure in inches.

-mask_alpha (float, optional): Sets the alpha of the overlaying mask.
-Defaults to 0.4.
+mask_alpha (float, optional): Opacity of the mask overlay (0.0 to 1.0).

 Returns: